An Axiomatic Risk-Reward Framework for Sustainable Investing: Empirical analysis

 For each of the stocks, we compute a set of daily ESG risk measures and ESG reward--risk ratios, considering a range of values of $\lambda$.
 We then use the measures to rank the stocks in the dataset.
 In particular, we compute $\esgd \avar_{\lambda,\tau}$ (with $\tau$ equal to 0.95 and 0.99), the ESG standard deviation ($\esgd\sigma_\lambda$), the ESG-mean ($\esgd \mu_{\lambda}$), the ESG Rachev ratio (with $\tau$ equal to 0.95 and 0.99), the ESG STAR ratio (with $\tau$ equal to 0.95 and 0.99), and the ESG Sharpe ratio.
 The risk measures are computed using a historical simulation approach, employing all the observations in the period 2020-2023.
+The range of $\lambda$ considered is intentionally extreme and serves as a stress test for the framework.
+In practice, investors would typically choose smaller values of $\lambda$, resulting in portfolios that remain closer to conventional market portfolios.
 Figure \ref{fig:ranking} displays the ordering of the assets: each company is color-coded according to the industrial sector in which it operates, and the companies in the upper part of the plot are those with the highest value for the indicator.
 On the horizontal axis, we vary the investor's $\lambda$ from zero to one.
-Tables \ref{tab:ranking1} and \ref{tab:ranking2} in Appendix \ref{sec:tables_rank} report the names of the companies in the top and bottom five positions for a selected sample of indicators with $\lambda \in \{ 0, 0.25, 0.5, 0.75, 1\}$.\footnote{ For brevity we report only the measures for the 95th quantile.
+Tables \ref{tab:ranking1} and \ref{tab:ranking2} in Appendix \ref{sec:tables_rank} report the names of the companies in the top and bottom five positions for a selected sample of indicators with $\lambda \in \{ 0, 0.25, 0.5, 0.75, 1\}$.\footnote{For brevity we report only the measures for the 95th quantile.
 The complete rankings and the results for the 99th quantile are available upon request.}

-We make the following observations:\footnote{ We emphasize that the range of $\lambda$ that we considered is quite extreme, and realistically an investor would choose a small value of $\lambda$ to generate only minor variations compared to traditional market portfolios focused only on monetary considerations.}